-competition and consumer issues in the agriculture sector, with a focus on the dairy inquiry, Horticulture Code of Conduct enforcement, and analysis of the viticulture industry
+Competition and fair trading issues in the agriculture sector, with a focus on unfair contract terms in supply agreements and the viticulture sector.

 There are some forms of conduct that are so detrimental to consumer welfare and the competitive process that the ACCC will always regard them as a priority.